plgd-dev/doc/content/en/docs/features/control-plane/entity-tag.md

 ### ETAG Batch interface for /oic/res

-When accessing the `/oic/res` resource, the ETAG represents the highest ETAG value among all the device resources in that collection.
+When accessing the `/oic/res` resource, the ETAG represents the highest ETAG value among all the device resources in that collection and the collection ETAG itself.
 If multiple resources within the collection undergo simultaneous changes, the ETAG will be set to the highest value among all the modified resources.

 If a client sends a GET request with an ETAG that matches the highest ETAG value among all the resources, the response will consist of a `VALID` code without a body.
 However, if the ETAG provided by the client does not match the highest ETAG value, the response will include a `CONTENT` code along with the content of all the resources and the highest ETAG value among them.